Hyper-V and Linux guests

 What the hell, no support for Red Hat?
 After checking the “live migration” video that was posted recently this is another punch in the face of MS and in the end also Novell.
 They can try to defend MS/Hyper-V but these articles don’t make things better, they should have bought Xensource when they had the chance.

-1. John Troyer said,
+1. John Troyer says

 I am too busy to check right now, but according to Slashdot (impeccable and always correct source!)